-PSY 232L - Behavioral Neuroscience Laboratory Prerequisite PSY 101, PSY 231 one semester hour offered in spring semester
+PSY 232L - Laboratory in Physiological Psychology

+Prerequisite PSY 101, PSY 231

-This laboratory will provide students with hands-on experience in neuroanatomy, small animal care, and behavioral testing.
-Students will also be afforded direct contact with the principles of research design and analysis by conducting laboratory experiments in behavioral neuroscience.
+This laboratory, designed to be taken concurrently with PSY 231, will provide students with hands-on experience in neuroanatomy, small animal care, and behavioral testing.
+Students will also be afforded direct contact with the principles of research design and analysis by conducting laboratory experiments in physiological psychology.
+The course is optional for students enrolled in PSY 231 and is also open to students who have completed PSY 231.